 Here’s a few interesting items found on the floor of the 2019 show prior to the Covid-19 shutdown.

-Many will since have faded away never to be seen again.
-I’ll leave this section here for the time being, anyhow, to give you a sense of the sort of kit that can be discovered at this unique trade show event.
+H Many will since have disappeared, never to be seen again.
+I’ll leave this section for the time being anyhow to give you a sense of the sort of kit that can be discovered at this unique trade show event.

 The video shows many of these products.
 The coverage in the section below, however, provides